نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-Methodology: This study adopts a systematic and qualitative approach to compare STI evaluation indicators in Iran, Australia, and New Zealand.
-Data collection involved library research, document reviews, and governmental and institutional reports analysis.
-445 indicators were identified and categorized into six main thematic groups: scientific publications, human capital, technology, budget, institutional environment, and innovation.
-These categories encompass diverse subcategories, such as R&D expenditure, education funding, venture capital investment, patents, and technology transfer, providing a granular and multidimensional perspective on STI evaluation.
-A thematic analysis was conducted to identify patterns, strengths, and weaknesses within each national system, ensuring a comprehensive comparative framework.
-By focusing on both qualitative and quantitative metrics, this methodology underscores the importance of aligning evaluation systems with global best practices while considering local contexts.
-Moreover, this approach integrates an interdisciplinary perspective, combining insights from science policy, economics, and innovation studies to enrich the comparative analysis.
+Methodology: This study employs a systematic and qualitative methodology to compare science, technology, and innovation (STI) evaluation indicators in Iran, Australia, and New Zealand.
+Data collection involved library research, document reviews, and analysis of governmental and institutional reports.
+A total of 445 indicators were identified and categorized into six thematic groups: (1) scientific publications, (2) human capital, (3) technology, (4) budget, (5) institutional environment, and (6) innovation.
+These categories include various subcategories, such as R&D expenditure, education funding, venture capital investment, patents, and technology transfer, offering a multidimensional perspective on STI evaluation.
+A thematic analysis was conducted to identify patterns, strengths, and weaknesses within each national system, ensuring a robust comparative framework.
+By intergrating on both qualitative and quantitative metrics, this methodology highlights the importance of aligning evaluation systems with global best practices while considering local contexts.
+Furthermore, the study adopts an interdisciplinary approach, incorporating insights from science policy, economics, and innovation studies to enrich the comparative analysis.

-Conclusion: This study contributes significantly to the field of STI evaluation by providing a detailed comparative analysis of three distinct national contexts.
-The findings highlight the importance of aligning evaluation frameworks with international standards while adapting to local needs and priorities.
-For policymakers, the study offers a roadmap to foster vibrant innovation ecosystems, enhance resource allocation, and strengthen global competitiveness.
-It emphasizes the need for flexible evaluation systems that can adapt to emerging technologies, shifting priorities, and new trends.
-Additionally, the research identifies gaps in existing systems, offering targeted strategies to enhance both the efficiency and impact of STI initiatives in diverse contexts.
-The thematic framework developed through this study provides a valuable tool for other countries seeking to assess and improve their STI evaluation systems.
-It emphasizes the importance of striking a balance between quantitative indicators, such as publication outputs and patents, and qualitative measures, such as collaboration quality.
-Ultimately, the ability to accurately evaluate and strategically enhance STI capabilities is crucial for maintaining a competitive edge in the global knowledge economy.
-This research offers practical insights for nations aiming to align their innovation policies with global standards while fostering sustainable development and long-term economic resilience.
-By offering a dynamic and adaptable evaluation framework, this study not only advances academic discourse in STI evaluation but also provides actionable guidance for practitioners and policymakers worldwide.
-The findings underscore the critical role of robust evaluation systems in driving innovation and ensuring that research efforts translate into meaningful societal and economic outcomes.
-This underscores the potential for scaling successful practices across regions while addressing unique challenges specific to each context. .
+Conclusion: This study contributes a significantly to the field of STI evaluation by providing a comprehensive comparative analysis of three distinct national contexts.
+The findings highligh the importance of aligning evaluation frameworks with international standards while also adapting them to local needs and priorities.
+For policymakers, the study offers a roadmap to foster dynamic innovation ecosystems, optimize resource allocation, and enhance global competitiveness.
+It also underscores the need for flexible evaluation systems capable of adapting to emerging technologies, shifting priorities, and new trends.
+Furthermore, the research identifies gaps in existing systems and proposes targeted strategies to improve the efficiency and impact of STI initiatives across diverse contexts.
+The thematic framework developed in the study serves as a valuable tool for other countries seeking to assess and strengthen their Science, Technology, and Innovation (STI) evaluation systems.
+It emphasizes the importance of balancing quantitative indicators, such as publication outputs and patents, and qualitative measures, such as collaboration quality.
+Ultimately, accurately assessing and strategically enhancing STI capabilities is critical for maintaining a competitive edge in the global knowledge economy.
+This research offers practical insights for nations seeking to align innovation policies with global standards while promoting sustainable development and long-term economic resilience.
+By providing a dynamic and adaptable evaluation framework, this study not only advances academic discourse in science, technology, and innovation (STI) evaluation but also offers practical guidance for practitioners and policymakers around the globe.
+The findings highlight the importance of robust evaluation systems in driving innovation and ensuring that research efforts translate into meaningful societal and economic outcomes.
+They also underscore the potential to scale successful practices across different regions while addressing context-specific challenges.
+As global challenges continue to evolve, this study emphasizes the necessity for continuous refinement and innovation in Science, Technology, and Innovation (STI) evaluation practices to meet the demands of an increasingly interconnected world.

 کلیدواژهها [English]